piotrlaczkowski/MLPipeline_Branching_Example/README.md

 ## Notes

-- only base architecture and core ad implemented...
+- only base architecture and core and implemented ...

 ## Todos: